csggnn/ddpg_tennis/Report.md

 4. **Completely separate agents**.
 Training 2 completely separate ddpg agents is also an options although exploiting the information available from the interaction of the agents should be beneficial.

-In my experiments, I have explored using a single agent (option 2.), using the target actor network for one of the two players, and using separate agents with same experience buffer (option 3 shared experiences).
-None of the options stood out as superior to others, my final network has been obtained with 2 separate agents sharing experiences.
+In my experiments, I have mainly explored using a single agent (option 2.), using the target actor network for one of the two players, and using separate agents with same experience buffer (option 3 shared experiences).

-I have preferred the separate agent solution because I do not want my agent to learn a strategy which is compatible with the strategy of different trained agents and does not rely on itself playing on both sides.
-Actually, this inter-dependency could also happen when 2 separate agents are trained toghether, and there is no reason why each of the 2 agents should always play in the same role.
-Training N (2 or 3 for example) separate players and randomly selecting 2 players in each episode would also be a good strategy to lead to roboust playing styles which avoid inter-dependency.

-To verify that my solution does not rely on the inter-dependency between agents, I will show [0.5 - 1.0] average score combining 2 agents which never actually played together during training.
+My final solution is a combination of options 2, 3 and 4, using an "agent coach" as explained in the **Selected Custom Modifications** paragraph.

 ### Implementation